-THEA 062 1.00 to 3.00 Units Theatrical Costume Practicum
+THEA 062 1 to 3.0 Units

+Theatre Costume Practicum

 Course Advisory: SCC minimum English and Math standards.
 A practicum course that covers the fundamentals of costume construction and its integration into the theatre process.
 Each student will be given an increasing level of responsibilities in accordance with individual abilities.
 Areas of responsibility may include: Co-Costume Designer, Assistant Designer, Cutter, Tailor, First Hand, Stitcher, Millner, Cobbler, Crafts Artisan, Wig/Hair Stylist, Make-up Artist, Wardrobe Supervisor, or Dresser.
 Successful completion of the costume production process may culminate in a crew assignment.
-This is an open entry/open exit course.
-Repeatable 3 times.
-Three hours lab, zero to six hours weekly by
+This is an Open Entry/Open Exit course.
+Three hours lab, zero to six hours weekly by arrangement.

-THEA 108 2 Units Advanced Theatre Touring Company Prerequisite: THEA 106 with a minimum grade of C, THEA 034/048C may be substituted for THEA 106.
+Advanced Theatre Touring Company

+Prerequisite: THEA 106 with a minimum grade of C, THEA 034/048C may be substituted for THEA 106.
 Entrance by audition.
 Advanced Theatre Touring Company students will gain experience touring throughout Solano County, performing from the American Musical Theatre repertoire.
 Travel is required to various Solano County venues for performances.
 One hour lecture, two hours lab, one hour by arrangement.